 STATEMENT OF SOLIDARITY

-We recommit ourselves to developing and sharing the intellectual and methodological tools needed to dismantle systems of inequality, to finding new ways to support each other, and to helping create the kind of change we want to see.
-We recommit ourselves to doing this in our classrooms through improved, compassionate, critical pedagogy (c.f.
-Freire 1970) and in our research as we engage with partners in disenfranchised communities here and around the world.
+We are ever committed to working toward dismantling systems of inequality, finding new ways to support one another, and helping create the kind of change we want to see.
+We pledge to continue in our efforts of compassionate and critical pedagogy (c.f.
+Freire 1970) and in our research as we engage with partners in marginalized communities here and around the world.
 We commit ourselves to working with students, colleagues, and community members to apply social science methods and results to address these pressing social problems.

 We stand together in this fight against injustice.